 Among the more abstract answers were some quite simple ones, which illustrate a point made by one respondent: “You’ll find happiness where you seek it.”
 One person named warm and sunny weather as a key to happiness, while several named a comfortable bed, and good food.
 Cats, dogs, other pets, and the incredibly specific “that feeling when you manage to revive a houseplant you thought was dead” were also named as definitions of happiness.

-Happiness is subjective
+why happiness is subjective

 What my slightly shoddy survey demonstrates is that even though the people I talked to are of a similar age and come from similar social backgrounds, happiness means different things to everyone.
 There are common themes in the answers, but despite this, no two answers were the same.